kean/Nuke/README.md

 Default Nuke's `ImagePipeline` has two cache layers.

-First, there is a memory cache for storing processed images which ready for display.
+First, there is a memory cache for storing processed images which are ready for display.
 You can get a direct access to this cache via `ImageCache.shared`:

 ```swift
 // Configure cache